Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

  47 };
 ```

+Although *def macroop* MOV_R_MI
-Although def macroop MOV_R_MI looks like function definition block in python,
+looks like general function definition block in python,
-it has different syntax that cannot be interpreted by python.
+its syntax cannot be interpreted by python as function
+(note that MOV_R_MI follows the def macroop).
-Let's try to understand how the GEM5 DSL context-free grammar interprets
+Let's try to understand
+how the GEM5 DSL context-free grammar interprets
-above microcode definition.
+the above microcode definition.

 *gem5/src/arc/micro_asm.py*
 ```python